 The great thing about this printable meal planning cheat sheet is that most of the dinner ideas provided don’t really require a recipe – but of course, you’ve gotta do you, so if a recipe is what you need, then by all means.

 - Decide which things you’ll make from scratch and which will be store-bought.

 For Example: Maybe you’ve decided on chicken tenders and fries for Thursday night.
 You could make homemade chicken tenders and get a bag of frozen fries or vice versa – or depending on how busy your day/week is, just make it a freezer meal night.
 Bottom line is you can make the cheat sheet work for you.

 Note: This post contains Amazon Affiliate Links for your convenience.
-I never recommend products that I don’t love and use myself.
+I only recommend products that I love and use myself.